 At a confidential pre-application meeting, you can have a discussion with a resource consents planner, and other technical officers (if relevant) before you submit your resource consent application.

 We can help you through the resource consent process, discuss any potential issues and review your proposal before you finalise it.
 This free-of-charge meeting could save you time and money later.

 A pre-application meeting is highly beneficial for more complex projects, such as a large development or multi-unit housing.
 Other projects, such as building a new deck, might only require an over-the-counter visit with the Duty Planner.
-Just drop into the Civic Centre reception and ask to speak with the Duty Planner.
+To make an appointment with the Duty Planner please ring 0800 486486 or call into our Civic Centre reception.

 Find out what you need to know about planning events on our Events page

 Note: If an application does not contain all the necessary information, it will be returned for completion before processing begins.

 - Application for a deemed permitted boundary activity [PDF 446 KB]

 - Written approval form for a deemed permitted boundary activity (Form 8B) [PDF 176 KB]